How Much Does Asbestos Testing Cost in 2025?

 Asbestos Refurbishment or Demolition Surveys

-The cost of an asbestos refurbishment or demolition survey for a standard single-family home is around $1,200.
+The cost of an asbestos refurbishment or demolition survey for a standard single-family home is $600 to $1,500 or more.
 Commercial buildings usually cost around $2,000, while large industrial buildings can cost between $2,000 and $5,000.
 Only a licensed inspector can conduct a pre-demolition survey.

 Asbestos refurbishment and demolition surveys involve inspecting all areas hidden within a building that might contain asbestos, including textured coatings, cement sheets, flue and soil pipes, and insulation.
 Sometimes, specialists like electricians, structural engineers, or licensed contractors assist.
-This inspection must happen before a property is fully or partially demolished to make sure that when the building collapses, it won't release dangerous fibers into the air.
+This inspection must happen before a property is fully or partially demolished or renovated to make sure that any disturbances to the structure won't release dangerous asbestos fibers into the air.

 Cost of Asbestos Air Quality Testing